BestTimesToVisit.com Logo

 Myki-enabled Trams

 Melbourne's extensive tram network is a quintessential part of the city experience.
-Most lines run frequently and cover the city centre and inner suburbs.
-Free trams operate within a central loop, perfect for sightseeing.
+Many lines run 24/7, connecting major attractions and suburbs.
+Trams are frequent and relatively inexpensive, making them ideal for sightseeing.

 Melbourne Metro Trains